Oral health and overall health are fundamentally intertwined.

 We are striving to create a health care environment that supports integrated care.
 Our goal is for primary care practitioners to incorporate oral health services, education and referrals into practice.
 Here are some ways we're accomplishing this goal -- and, why it's so important.

 - Children.
 Most children under two (about 67%) who are enrolled in Medicaid and FAMIS have been immunized, but less than one-third (about 26%) have seen a dentist.
 We are increasing oral health services for young children by educating pediatricians about reimbursable, primary care oral health services, like fluoride varnish application, and encouraging referrals for dental care.
 Learn more about our Early Dental Home activities.

 - Adults with chronic disease.
-Diabetics face an increased risk of periodontal disease, research shows.
-We're partnering with Richmond Memorial Health Foundation and The Daily Planet in Richmond to create a patient-centered medical home for homeless diabetics that includes oral health care.
+Research shows diabetics face an increased risk of periodontal disease.
+We partnered with Richmond Memorial Health Foundation and The Daily Planet in Richmond to create a patient-centered medical home for homeless diabetics that includes oral health care.
 Learn more about oral health and diabetes.